During holiday in Bali, you probably see many statues with Balinese White and Black Square Cloth. Doesn’t that make you wonder what it means?

 The cloth symbolizes that big trees are considered sacred (called “Tenget” in Balinese language) and has a magical power by local people.

 Also Used As Motive For Clothes of Pecalang

-The white and black square pattern is also often used for the outer cloth (called saput) that wrap around waist to ankle for the Pecalang - a local security officers of an administrative village in Bali.
+Balinese white and black cloth is also often used for the outer cloth (called saput) that wrap around waist to ankle for the Pecalang - a local security officers of an administrative village in Bali.